 - Adapt the CBOK as your daily guide for your testing or QA practices and record your observations.

 - I cannot emphasize this more.
 CBOK is your bible.
 Give yourself a thorough understanding of the material in the CBOK and there is just no reason why you will not be able to succeed

-In the next article, we will post the CSQA certification sample questions with answers – both multiple choice and Essays.
-Along with the questions, there will be few more tips on how to answer these questions, especially the essays.
+In the next article, we will post the CSQA certification sample questions with answers – both Multiple-choice and Essays.
+Along with the questions, there will be a few more tips on how to answer these questions, especially the essays.